Free: Healthy 5-Ingredient Meals EbookGet It Now

 This section explains how to choose the best ingredients for arugula pear salad, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Arugula – This dark leafy green has a velvety texture and mild, peppery flavor that goes well with the other ingredients.
-If you can’t find arugula, use a bag of mixed greens or any lettuces you like instead.
+If you can’t find arugula, you can use a bag of mixed greens, kale, or any lettuces you like instead.

-- Anjou Pears – I prefer green pears for their firm flesh and green color, but red anjou pears work as well.
-If you use a softer pear such as Bartlett pears, slice them slightly thicker to avoid smashing them.
+- Anjou Pears – I prefer green pears for their firm flesh and green color, but red Anjou pears work as well.
+If you use a softer pear, use Bartlett pears and slice them slightly thicker to avoid smashing them.